 After Sinus Lift

-Partial dentures, flippers, or full dentures should not be used immediately after surgery until your post-operative appointment unless specifically instructed otherwise.
-Please contact the office if there is any question.
-If you have a temporary flipper to wear do not place it until the numbness in the area is gone.
-When it is placed it should not touch the gums in the area of the surgery.
-If it does, this can cause ulceration of the wound edges and breakdown of the suture margins.
-This can lead to loss of the graft.
-If you have questions about the fit of your flipper, partial or complete denture, do not wear it until your general dentist or our office can see you.
+Partial or full dentures and flippers should not be worn immediately after your surgery unless otherwise instructed, until your post-operative appointment.
+If you have any questions about this, please contact our office.
+If we’ve given you a temporary flipper to wear, do not place it until after the numbness has worn off.
+Once placed, it should not touch the gums in the area of the surgery.
+Doing so can cause ulceration of the edges of the wound, as well as break down the margins of the sutures, ultimately leading to loss of the graft.
+If you are unsure about the fit of your flipper, or partial or full denture, do not wear it until you’re seen by your general dentist or by our office.

 Post-Operative Problems or Complications

 It is possible, as with any surgical procedure, that unexpected healing can occur afterward.
 If you notice the unexpected flow of air or liquids between your oral and nasal cavities, please call our office immediately.

 If you notice multiple small particles of graft material coming from your nose, let us know.

 Let us know if you have sinus or nasal congestion on the side we performed the surgery.

 If you notice an increase in mouth swelling, or under your eye after 3 days, let us know.

 We want your recovery to go as smoothly as possible.
 Following the directions we’ve provided for you will help this, but if you have questions about your healing, please give us a call.
 We recommend calling during office hours, but if it is urgent, we have a 24-hour answering service to reach the doctor.
 That number is the same as our regular number (919) 367-6203, but will direct to the answering service after hours.